ICSRG/ICSRG/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Dept. of Computer Science and Engineering School of Engineering, Technology and Sciences, Independent University, Bangladesh.
+  - name: Dept. of Computer Science and Engineering, School of Engineering, Technology and Sciences, Independent University, Bangladesh.
     url: ''

 # Short bio (displayed in user profile at end of posts)